xtremestuff/protune-transforms/README.md

 The v2 transforms are based off the Native to sRGB color transform matrix revealed in an old instance of GoPro Studio (v2.5.11).

 All subsequent transforms have been developed using the Native to XYZ matrix values derived from this source.

-A slight margin of error must be factored in due to the 3 decimal place rounding on the source Native to sRGB matrix data.
+**As confirmed by David Newman from GoPro, the Native to sRGB matrix was calculated with the IMX117 sensor which was used for earlier GoPro models up to Hero 5.

+Recent GoPro camera releases have different sensors but they appear use the same color matrix data.**

-The Native to XYZ matrix is derived as below:
+The Native to XYZ matrix is derived as below *:

                  [ 0.501918     0.294524      0.154014 ]
                  [ 0.138173     0.913553     -0.051725 ]
                  [ 0.078774    -0.320766      1.331049 ]

+<sub>* A slight margin of error must be factored in due to the 3 decimal place rounding on the source Native to sRGB matrix data.</sub>

 ## Installation

-The DCTL files contain ACES IDTs and various Gamma/Gamut transforms.
+The DCTL files contain ACES IDTs, ODTs and various Gamma/Gamut transforms.

 Older instances of the transforms with the colour derived matrices are contained in the Legacy folder.